ajmpawlik/CV-Aleksandra-Pawlik/README.md

 *__Programme Offcier / Monitoring and Evaluation Officer__*

-[Gender/Journalist Training] Supported project manager in the process of relations management with 4 local implementing partners for Innovative Tools to Enhance the Monitoring of Women’s Rights in Provincial Afghanistan program funded by DRL US Department of State.
+Supported project manager in the process of relations management with 4 local implementing partners for Innovative Tools to Enhance the Monitoring of Women’s Rights in Provincial Afghanistan program funded by DRL US Department of State.
 •	Coordinated development of innovative mapping tools for a visual database of sexual and gender-based violence with use of Ushahidi, IVR and FrontlineSMS, working with 2 local women rights organisations; strengthened reporting capacity of the partners by close mentoring of their staff responsible for monitoring processes.
 •	Designed M&E tools for digital security training sessions delivered to women’s rights organisation’s employees; was responsible for logistics and coordination of the workshop curriculum preparation.
 •	Monitored production and quality of content broadcasted by partner radio station focused on violence against women in Afghanistan.

-[Governance/Journalist Training] Responsible for monitoring and evaluation processes on Afghan Capacity for Media and Elections program funded by AusAID.
+ Responsible for monitoring and evaluation processes on Afghan Capacity for Media and Elections program funded by AusAID.
 •	Trained and mentored 4 local implementing partner organisations on an effective use of the activities monitoring tools.
 •	Tracked progress of the intervention and supported program manager in reporting to the donor.
 •	Contributed to Project Monitoring and Evaluation Plan for over 30 months of activities.